leonseng/blog-hugo/content/posts/nginx-mtls-origination.md

 }
 ```

 Looks simple enough, but alas, they didn't work out of the box for me...
-This is a post recounting my troubleshooting efforts and learning experience on this matter.
+This is a post recounting my troubleshooting efforts and some NGINX knobs I learned along the way.

 **tl;dr**: